mxhulab/cryosieve/README.md

 There are several useful remarks:

-- CryoSieve will use RECONSTRUCT_SOFTWARE as the prefix of reconstruction command.
-It allows you to use `--reconstruct_software "mpirun -n 5 relion_reconstruct_mpi"` to accelerate reconstruction step by multi-processing.
+- CryoSieve utilizes the `RECONSTRUCT_SOFTWARE` in its reconstruction command.
+This enables you to enhance the speed of the reconstruction step through multiprocessing by using the option `--reconstruct_software "mpirun -n 5 relion_reconstruct_mpi"`.
+Additionally, you can further boost the reconstruction speed by using the option `mpirun -n 5 relion_reconstruct_mpi --j 20`, leveraging multi-threading.
 - If POSTPROCESS_SOFTWARE is not given, CryoSieve will skip the postprocessing step.
 Notice that postprocessing is not necessary for the sieving procedure.
 - Since `relion_reconstruct` use current directory as its default working directory, user should ensure that `relion_reconstruct` can correctly access the particles.